abhishek-kumar-code/Redfish_Public/Specification.md

 Examples of the use of expand might be:
 * GET of a LogEntryCollection.
 By including expand, the client can request multiple LogEntry resource in a single request instead of fetching them one at a time.
 * GET of a ComputerSystem.
 By specifying levels, collection such as Processors, Memory and other resources could be included in a single GET request.
-* GET

-When performing $expand, Services may not include all of the properties of the referenced resource.
+When performing $expand, Services may omit some of the properties of the referenced resource.

 When using expand, clients should be aware that the payload may increase beyond what can be sent in a single response and thus the use of the service of the [Next Link Property and partial results](#next-link-property-and-partial-results).